nunofachada/micompr/cran-comments.md

 ## Other

-* First submission attempt for version 1.1.1
+* Second submission attempt for version 1.1.1
-* List of changes in NEWS.md (update to conform with new version of upstream package)
+* List of changes in NEWS.md (update to conform with new version of upstream package, small documentation updates)